street food in Delhi

 A Safe Alternative to Street Food, Haldiram’s

-A tray of food and 2 lassis at Haldirams / How to Eat Local and Stay Healthy
+A tray of food and 2 lassis at Haldirams - a great place for how to eat local and stay healthy

 Raj Kachori and lassi at Haldiram’s, an excellent alternative to eating on the street